 #2.
 Google Adsense

 Google Adsense is the most trusted way of earning from your blog.
-Getting Google Adsense to account approved is bit difficult process, but once the account is approved you can place ads on your website with few clicks via advanced ads WordPress plugin.
+Getting Google Adsense to account approved is a bit difficult process, but once the account is approved you can place ads on your website with few clicks via the advanced ads WordPress plugin.

-If you are still facing issues with Adsense approval then you should check out 35 best Adsense alternatives to monetize your blog.
+If you are still facing issues with Adsense approval then you should check out the 35 best Adsense alternatives to monetize your blog.

 You can make a fair amount of money from your website if you have health traffic.
 Like those wonderful viral sites that make upwards of $100,000 a week from them.

 You might not run a viral site, but they are still a powerful tool for making you money.
 Like Justin Cooke, who made $3000 per month from them, in just six months.